 We are campaigning to secure Europe-wide legislation to dramatically reduce sources of single-use plastic and microplastic entering our seas from land while also tackling the major sources of plastic pollution originating from shipping and fisheries.
 Both within Europe and the UK, we are working to obtain world-leading policies on single-use plastics that will catalyse international action.

-We are also working to galvanise corporate action and push major retailers to adopt ambitious commitments to cut single-use plastics and packaging.
+We are also working to galvanise corporate action and push major UK retailers to adopt ambitious commitments to cut single-use plastics and packaging.
+In the first survey of its kind, the Environmental Investigation Agency and Greenpeace UK surveyed and ranked the plastic habits of the country’s biggest grocery retailers.

 Our international campaign is focused on securing a binding global agreement on marine plastic pollution that will significantly reduce production and use of plastics and prevent plastic waste entering the ocean.